 We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

-Although that is a simple way to put it, that is not the entire story.
+That is a simple way to put it, but is not the entire story.
 There is a section in this policy that covers other business-related liabilities (including defamation insurance), and it’s called personal and advertising injury liability.

 What is defamation?

 The Legal Information Institute defines defamation as a statement that injures a third party's reputation.
-The tort of defamation includes both libel (written statements) and slander (spoken statements).
+The tort of defamation includes both libel and slander .

 To prove defamation, the statement must include four elements: